Disclosure: I am compensated for purchases made through some links on this site. Click for details.

 18. Never cross rushing high water.
 You can get swept off and beat to death on rocks or drowned.
 Water is incredibly powerful and its forces should not be taken lightly.

 19. Protect your feet.
-If you want to get in the water, be sure to include water shoes like these at Amazon in your pack.
+If you want to get in the water, be sure to include water shoes like these at REI in your pack.
 There can be sharp or slick rocks and debris in the water.
 Do not wear flip flops or sandals.

 21. Bring your cell phone in case of an emergency and for GPS guidance in case you are lost or lose your trail map.